L0G1H/deepfakery/README.md

 # Deepfakery
-This repository provides a Python class for generating deepfake images and videos by swapping faces using a pre-trained deep learning model.
+This repository provides a CLI generating deepfake images and videos by swapping faces using a pre-trained deep learning model.

 ## Features
 - Generate deepfake images by swapping faces in a photo.